 For this reason our aim is to explore the green design that is blending of four co-operating infrastructure strands into a seamless system.
 In this paper we introduce our experimental platforms representing different types of green roofs and green/ water walls.
-These experimental sites in the University Campus were created on the basis of different research in the frame of doctoral thesis as well as green or water walls and their impact on the microclimate and the possibility of using rain and gray water that could be filtrated through the media of these structures. (see Fig. 2 and 3).
+These experimental sites in the University Campus were created on the basis of different research in the frame of doctoral thesis as well as grant project dealing with green roofs and their retention qualities, as well as green or water walls and their impact on the microclimate and the possibility of using rain and gray water that could be filtrated through the media of these structures. (see Fig. 2 and 3).